 Welcome everyone to Koru Enterprises!
 We are an online boutique Aotearoa, New Zealand tour and artisan gift company.
 Our whānau (family) love living in the beautiful Heretaunga (Hawke’s Bay) region of New Zealand.
 We will take you on special journeys, inside local tāngata whenua (indigenous people of this land) marae (meeting houses), to discover the hidden taonga (treasures) of their stories, waiata (songs), kai (food), kapahaka (traditional dance), and manākitanga (hospitality).
 We look forward to meeting our manuhiri (visitors) and sharing our aroha (love) with you!
 Koru Enterprises also has an amazing range of artisan gifts and products, which we love to send far and wide to your loved ones wherever they may live in the world.
 Follow us on your favourite social media channel, and join our mailing list to get updates and news on all our new tours, and products!

-Louise Booth – Founder
+Louise Cuthbert – Founder

 Tēna koutou, tēna koutou, tēna koutou katoa.
 Ko Louise Booth tāku ingoa.
 Ko Ahuriri tāku kainga.
 Ko whaea ki a Dannevirke.
 Ko mahi Koru Enterprises.
 Tēna koutou, tēna koutou, tēna koutou katoa.